-The U.S. Department of Energy has released SPR stocks a handful of times -- most recently when Hurricane Katrina knocked out Gulf Coast refineries in 2005.
+The U.S. Department of Energy has released SPR stocks only a handful of times -- most recently when Hurricane Katrina knocked out Gulf Coast refiners in 2005.
 DOE has generally said it would only dip into the 727 million barrel oil caverns in the event of a severe supply disruption.

-While Libya's 1.3 million barrels per day (bpd) of oil exports is meaningful for the global oil market, the United States imports only about 77,000 bpd from Libya, around 0.4 percent of U.S. consumption.
+While Libya's 1.3 million barrels per day (bpd) of oil exports is a meaningful sum for the global oil market, the United States imports only about 77,000 bpd.
+That is equivalent to around 0.4 percent of the country's consumption.
 Saudi Arabia has already begun speaking to European refiners who buy most of Libya's oil.

 The administration could have an impact on prices even if it said it was thinking about tapping the reserve, they said.